-Here in the Dakota’s, it would be tough not agree that live bait snells including spinners account for more walleyes than any other lure used during the open water season.
-It’s versatility and simplicity makes it a popular presentation no matter the walleye water.
+Here in the Dakota’s, it would be tough not to agree that live bait walleye snells including spinners account for more fish than any other lure used during the open water season.
+Its versatility and simplicity make it a popular presentation no matter the walleye water.
 It’s June and now is the time to chase walleyes on your favorite waters using live bait snells.

-For many, fishing a spinner and/or live bait snell is simple: find right depth, drop your weight down to bottom and put your motor into gear and go.
+For many, fishing a spinner and/or live bait snell is simple: find the right depth, drop your weight down to the bottom and put your motor into gear, and go.
 Yes, this presentation can be that simple yet when it’s refined or fine-tuned it can be even more effective.
-Being detail-oriented can increase success and separate yourself amongst a group of boats on a hotspot.
-Paying close attention to lure components, bait used and trolling specifics are details that can pay big dividends in early summer walleye success.
+Being detail-oriented can increase success and separate you from a group of boats on a hotspot.
+Paying close attention to lure components, bait used, and trolling specifics are details that can pay big dividends in early summer walleye success.

-It’s no secret that fluorocarbon line has filled a valuable space in the world of walleye fishing.
-Its abrasion resistance, invisibility and ability to tie superior knots makes it a favorite in live bait rigs.
-Using lighter 8-10lb line to tie a plain or a snell with a spinner will increase the natural look of presentations while maintaining leader strength.
+It’s no secret that the fluorocarbon line has filled a valuable space in the world of walleye fishing.
+Its abrasion resistance, invisibility, and ability to tie superior knots make it a favorite in live bait rigs.
+Using a lighter 8-10lb line to tie a plain or a snell with a spinner will increase the natural look of presentations while maintaining leader strength.

 There are a variety of weights that can be used from lindy style weights to various bottom bouncers.
-A stick style inline sliding weight like a Northland Tackle Slick Stick has become a favorite amongst live bait diehards like myself.
-The traditional bottom bouncers wire to between your line and snell decreases sensitivity.
-The slide style allows detection of even the lightest of bites and its design can also help avoid snags.
+A stick-style inline sliding weight like a Northland Tackle Slick Stick has become a favorite amongst live bait diehards like myself.
+The traditional bottom bouncer wire between your line and snell decreases sensitivity.
+The slide style allows the detection of even the lightest of bites and its design can also help avoid snags.

-Walleyes prefer a natural looking presentation and focusing on how bait is hooked will put more fish in your boat.
-Producing the most natural looking presentation is important and it’s amazing how this small detail is overlooked by many.
-Hooking minnows in through the lips or in mouth out the top of the head will maintain life and natural swimming action.
-Likewise hooking a crawler evenly (without sags) between two hooks or threading on a single hook will maintain natural swimming motion.
+Walleyes prefer a natural-looking presentation and focusing on how the bait is hooked will put more fish in your boat.
+Producing the most natural-looking presentation is important and it’s amazing how this small detail is overlooked by many.
+Hooking minnows in through the lips or in the mouth out the top of the head will maintain life and natural swimming action.
+Likewise hooking a crawler evenly (without sags) between two hooks or threading on a single hook will maintain a natural swimming motion.
 Anything but natural action will decrease attention from hungry walleyes.

 Ever fish next to other boats and feel like you’re the only one not catching walleyes that are confirmed on your Humminbird Electronics?
 This is the time when small details that might have not been a priority in the past need a little more attention.
 Being attentive to successful nuances will help increase success every time the boat is backed down the ramp.
 There is a lot of satisfaction when walleyes are found and caught based on detail!
 Be safe and Good Luck on the water chasing walleyes!!